 Specific questions and ideas from readers on how to approach them:

 💮 “Describe what you do from the moment you wake up to the moment you go to bed” They give you room to write just a few words.
-Luckily, many of us just lie down all day so there isn’t much to write.
 Please try not to get too stressed about this question.
-Just list some things you typically do.
-Also include if there any ways you are limited or need assistance with those tasks.
+Just list a few things you typically do, along with any restrictions you have and any ways that that activity is different than how you used to do it before you became disabled.
 You can also mention how often or how many hours you lie down, take breaks, etc. At the bottom of this page is how Petunia’s Answers The Question “Describe Your Day”

 💮 “Yes or No?”
 There are a lot of “yes” and “no” boxes.
 You don’t have to check a box if neither answer is true for you.
 You can just write “sometimes” or “depends on symptoms” or “see below.”
 Never write something or check a box that is not true.

 💮 “Do you take care of children/animals/other people?”
 If you take care of children, be honest about this.
 Please don’t forget to include if you need any assistance or if there are any things you are unable to do for your kids, or any limitations you have.
 Remember: They are not asking if you care about your kids.
-They are not asking if you are a good parent.
+They are not asking if you love your kids or if you are a good parent.
 They are asking about physical activities you do to take care of your kids.
-They are asking if you can hold down a job as a babysitter.
+They are asking if you can work as a babysitter.

 💮 “Explain how your illness or injury affects your ability to dress, bathe, care for hair, shave, feed self, and use the toilet.”
 Good advice from SGB law office: “Even if you are physically able to do these tasks, you still have problems in these areas if you don’t do them with normal regularity.
 For example: Dressing: Do you stay in your pajamas during the day?
 Bathing: Do you shower or bathe with the regularity that you had before you got sick.
 If not, you should note this!
 Shopping: If you are able to go shopping but typically need someone with you while shopping, be sure to note this.”